 The Gene Frankel Theatre at 24 Bond Street in lower Manhattan, has remained steadfast since Gene Frankel founded the theater in 1949.
-Currently, with Gail Thacker at the helm, the Gene Frankel Theatre are reviewing sociopolitical plays concerning who we are now by living playwrights for co-production & production.
+Currently, with Gail Thacker and Thomas R. Gordon at the helm, the Gene Frankel Theatre are reviewing sociopolitical plays concerning who we are now by living playwrights for co-production & production.
 Our main focus is LGBT and Black Trans.
 But we are open to new ideas and thought.

 Open Arts LES 2020 Interview

 I’m very old school.
 I call people up.
 ‘I saw you your work.
 Would you like to come over to the Gene Frankel Theatre?’… or I’m talking to someone who I know or I just met, and they tell me about something and I’ll say, ‘Can I read it?
 Let’s talk, hey, let’s get together’… It’s very old school.
 But I like to meet people feel their energy, know their work, and work on it on that level.